This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Go ice skating on the lake (winter only)

-From Lake Louise, you can venture out onto a few great hiking trails that range in length and difficulty.
+From Lake Louise, there’s a whole world of hiking trails that are suitable for beginners and experienced hikers alike!
 Some of the best include:

-Walk around the lake – You can’t walk around the entire lake, however like Lake Moraine, you can walk along one side for around 3 km each way to the other side of Lake Louise.
-Here, the lake is much quieter and you can enjoy a more unique view of Lake Louise.
+Lake Louise lakeshore – You can’t walk around the entire lake, however just like Moraine Lake, you can walk along one side for around 2.3 km (1.4 mi) each way to the other side.
+It takes about 30 minutes each way, and you’ll be rewarded with a completely different view of Lake Louise, away from the majority of the crowds!

-Lake Agnes Tea House – A 6.8km/4.2mi return trip to the stunning Lake Agnes Tea House.
-This hike is relatively easy and takes around 3 hours to complete.
-At the tea house, you can enjoy a cup of tea and a slice of pie!
+Lake Agnes Tea House – This 7.2 km (4.5 mi) return trip to the stunning Lake Agnes Tea House hike is one of our personal favorites.
+It’s also relatively easy with an elevation gain of about 400 meters (1,312 feet), taking around 4 hours to complete.
+At the tea house, you can enjoy a well-deserved cup of tea and a slice of pie!

-Plaine of Six Glaciers – This 10.6km/6.6mi round-trip hike is known as one of the most scenic in Banff National Park.
-The trail takes 4 hours to complete and along the way you can stop at the Plain of Six Glaciers Tea House.
+Plain of Six Glaciers – This 14.6 km (9.1 mi) round-trip hike definitely ticks off all the scenic boxes.
+The last time we walked it, it took about 4 and a half hours to complete, and along the way we also stopped at the (very refreshing) Plain of Six Glaciers Tea House.

 *Don’t forget about Lunch*

 I highly recommend getting lunch here at Fairmont Chateau Lake Louise or one of the other restaurants in Lake Louise before heading off on the next part of your Banff itinerary.
-There isn’t any good food option on the Bow Valley Parkway, and I’m sure after so much exploring you’ll be hungry!
+There aren’t really many good food options on the Bow Valley Parkway, and I’m sure after so much exploring you’ll be hungry!

 Afternoon – Drive the Bow Valley Parkway & Hike Johnston Canyon

-After you’re done in Lake Louise, it’s time to drive back to Banff town.
-Instead of just taking the highway, I recommend taking the slightly longer but more scenic drive called the Bow Valley Parkway.
-The Bow Valley Parkway runs parallel with the highway, but is less busy, more beautiful, and there are some incredible attractions to check out.
+After you’re done in Lake Louise, it’s time to return to Banff town.
+If you drove yourself, then instead of just taking the highway, I recommend taking the slightly longer (but more scenic drive) called the Bow Valley Parkway.
+The Bow Valley Parkway runs parallel to the highway but is less busy, and more beautiful, and there are some incredible attractions to check out on the way.

-This beautiful 51-kilometer stretch of road passes so many amazing viewpoints and lookouts as well as Johnston Canyon.
-Although you could spend days exploring this area, Johnston Canyon and the few other gorgeous viewpoints make for an amazing few hours!
+This beautiful 48-kilometer (30-mile) stretch of road passes so many amazing viewpoints and lookouts as well as the famous Johnston Canyon.
+Although you could spend days exploring this area, Johnston Canyon and the few other gorgeous viewpoints make for an amazing few hours.

 Bow Valley Parkway Drive

-Some of my favorite things to do on the Bow Valley Parkway include:
+Some of my favorite things to do on the drive through Bow Valley Parkway include:

-Storm Mountain – A great place to get out and have a picnic.
-Storm Mountain gets its name for the fact clouds usually hang around its peaks.
+Storm Mountain Lookout – A great place to get out and have a picnic, the imposing Storm Mountain gets its name from the fact that clouds usually hang around its peak, but the views are incredible!
+There’s a signposted pull-off point for the viewpoint along the Parkway, just before you reach Castle Cliffs.

-Moose Meadows – A flat meadows that used to be frequently visited by moose, however, these days, it’s more common to see elk and deer here.
+Moose Meadows – A flat meadow that used to be frequently visited by moose, however, these days, it’s actually more common to see elk and deer here.
+During the spring, the wildflowers are in full bloom, and it’s a wonderful place to get a few photos before carrying on your journey.

 Johnston Canyon

-Late Afternon – Relax in Banff town and grab food
+Late Afternoon – Relax in Banff town and grab food

-After the awesome day you’ve just had exploring the Rocky Mountains of Banff and Lake Louise, you’re probably going to be hungry.
+After the awesome day you’ve just had exploring the Rocky Mountains of Banff and Lake Louise, you’re probably going to have quite the appetite!

-So head into Banff town for an early dinner and beat the dinner rush (anytime before 6pm is ideal.)
-There are dozens of restaurants to choose from, and to be honest, they are all good.
+So head into Banff town for an early dinner and beat the dinner rush (anytime before 6 pm is ideal.)
+There are dozens of restaurants to choose from, and to be honest, they’re all really good.
 Just pick one that stands out to you!
-Oh, but if you haven’t tried Canadian Poutine yet (cheese curds, french fries, and gravy) then that’s what you should get!
+Oh, but if you haven’t tried Canadian Poutine yet (cheese curds, french fries, and gravy) then you’ve got to give this a try.

 Evening – Banff Upper Hot Springs